-Facts about Lumineers/No-prep Porcelain Veneers
+Facts about Lumineers/No-Prep Porcelain Veneers

 The problem is that—unless you have very specific circumstances like lots of gaps, or teeth that slant inward and need to built outward—you usually end up with bulky, fake-looking teeth.
-With porcelain veneers Dr. Eshom, can remove as little as half a millimeter from the existing tooth and replace it with porcelain so it looks natural.
+With porcelain veneers from Dr. Eshom, he can remove as little as half a millimeter from the existing tooth and replace it with porcelain so it looks natural.
 Typically, unprepared dental veneers simply look fake.
 This is not to say it should never be done, but dental veneer case selection is critical for success.
 That is wheret Dr. Eshom’s experience plays a priceless role.

 Dr. Eshom has completed thousands of porcelain veneer cases, and his cosmetic dentistry is a testament to itself.
 His critical eye can discern where tooth structure would best be removed for a regular porcelain veneer and where no tooth structure removal would work just fine for your dental veneers.
 Dr. Eshom spends time with you to understand the final result you expect.
 He then calculates from his immense experience the exact teeth and surfaces needing recontouring to result in your expected smile.
 Many times, patients will come in needing dentistry that calls for some teeth that do not need tooth structure removed, but are combined with teeth that need reduction.
 Seldom can the whole smile be done with absolutely no tooth structure touched.
 Dr. Eshom knows that tooth structure is priceless and we pride ourselves in saving our patients from needless tooth structure removal.

-Another unadvisable condition that “Lumineer/ Prepless” porcelain veneers would not be suitable for are teeth that are “buck” or angled outward from ones mouth.
-Trying prepless/ Lumineer type porcelain veneers on this type of smile would result in teeth and smile that angle further out of the mouth and look like the funny/goofy teeth you buy on the internet or drug store called “Dr. Buck”.
-This again can be avoided by making sure you see a talented, experienced cosmetic dentist like Dr. Eshom.
+Another unadvisable condition that prepless porcelain veneers would not be suitable for are teeth that appear “bucked” or angled outward from the mouth.
+Attempting prepless veneers on this type of smile would result in teeth that angle even farther out of the mouth.
+If you’ve ever seen “Billy Bob” teeth at a novelty store, this gives you a good sense of how goofy prepless veneers would look on this type of smile.
+This, again, can be avoided by making sure you see a talented and experienced cosmetic dentist like Dr. Eshom.

-Another common and fake looking mistake that is often committed by less experienced dentists is using Lumineer/ Prepless dental veneers and not paying attention to the separations of the teeth at the edges.
-These separations are called embrasures and they are “v” like notches between the teeth that separates the teeth to make them look individual rather than one big wide band of teeth.
+Another common and artificial-looking mistake that is often committed by less experienced dentists is not paying attention to the separations of the teeth at the edges.
+These separations are called embrasures and they are v-shaped notches between the teeth.
+These embrasures separate the teeth to make them look individual, rather than one big wide band of teeth.
 Dr. Eshom is trained in these nuances and makes the teeth look natural by placing the notches properly.